 • Programs for European Territorial Cooperation.

-The goal of Portugal 2030 is to achieve concrete results.
-For a project to be approved, the beneficiary must commit to material and financial execution and achieve the negotiated results.
+The aim of Portugal 2030 is to achieve measurable results.
+For a project to be approved, beneficiaries must commit to financial execution and achieve the agreed-upon results.
 Progress is subject to audits and monitoring.

 You may learn more about Portugal 2030 at www.Portugal2030.pt.

-• Resilience (61% of the PRR): This portion will be used to improve economic recovery and increase responsiveness to future crises and associated challenges.
-It focuses on social, economic, and productive fabric and territorial resilience.
+• Resilience (61% of the PRR): This portion will be used to enhance economic recovery and improve the capacity to respond to future crises and challenges.
+It focuses on social, economic, and productive sectors and territorial resilience.

-• Digital transition (18% of the PRR): This portion aims to promote digital inclusion through education, training in digital skills, and the digital transformation of the business sector and government.
+• Digital transition (18% of the PRR): This portion focuses on promoting digital inclusion through education and training in digital skills and facilitating the digital transformation of businesses and government operations.

-These three structuring dimensions are implemented through 20 components, 37 reforms, and 83 investments, following a result-oriented approach based on milestones and targets.
+These three key areas are implemented through 20 components, 37 reforms, and 83 investments, using a result-oriented approach based on milestones and targets.

-Applications for PRR grants and loans are made through an online platform called "Recuperar Portugal," which facilitates the process.
-The implementation of PRR measures or investments will be governed by contracts between the Mission Unit "Recuperar Portugal" and the direct or intermediary beneficiaries.
+Applications for PRR grants and loans are submitted via an online platform called "Recuperar Portugal," which simplifies the process.
+Implementing PRR measures or investments will be formalized through contracts between the Mission Unit "Recuperar Portugal" and direct or intermediary beneficiaries.

-The Project Recognition and Monitoring System is a monitoring mechanism for projects that are recognised as having potential national interest (Potencial Interesse Nacional, PIN).
+The Project Recognition and Monitoring System is a monitoring mechanism for projects recognised as having potential national interest (Potencial Interesse Nacional, PIN).

-The PIN recognition system does not constitute a fund allocation program per se but a monitoring program for the applications and execution of the investment projects that are benefiting from or are intended to benefit from the incentives.
+The PIN recognition system does not constitute a fund allocation program per se but a monitoring program for the applications and execution of the investment projects that benefit from or are intended to benefit from the incentives.

 For projects to be recognised as PIN’s, they must meet the following cumulative requirements: